up42/docs/source/getting-started/core-concepts.rst

 * A query which determines how data should be filtered
 * Parameters that the processing blocks use at runtime
-* The current state of the workflow
+* The status of the job, for example, was the run successful or unsuccessful.

 Additional metadata is added when a job is running/complete (logs, result, execution time, etc.)